How Much Detergent Should I Be Using?

 Using the Right Amount

 When it comes to choosing the best detergent for dirty clothes, many folks have thought that more is better… detergent that is.
 Well, I hate to say it, but that is not the case.
-Doubling the amount of detergent in a washer for really dirty laundry can actually damage the washer and will leave soap in your clothes because the detergent is not able to rinse out entirely, no matter if it is a top loader or front loader.
+Doubling the amount of detergent in a washer for really dirty laundry can actually damage the washer and will leave detergent residue in your clothes because the detergent is not able to rinse out entirely, no matter if it is a top loader or front loader.
 We want to use just enough detergent to get the dirt out, but not so much that our clothes still have detergent in them even after completing a full cycle.
 If your laundry has a lot of stains or dirt, pretreat the areas with stain remover or other laundry treatment so you can avoid the risk of too many suds.

 Benefits of Using Less Detergent